• Skip to primary navigation

 Instructions

-• Combine flour, sugar, baking powder and salt and mix.
+• In a medium-sized mixing bowl, whisk together flour, sugar, baking powder and salt.

-• Add milk and mix until all ingredients are combined.
+• Add milk and stir until all ingredients are just combined.

-• Dump dough onto a very well floured surface and roll until it forms a cohesive ball.
+• Transfer dough onto a very well floured surface and use your hands to work the dough together until it forms a cohesive ball.
 Continue to flour the surface you are working with as needed.

-• Remove the wax paper and make your filling by combining brown sugar, sugar, and cinnamon and then stirring in butter and vanilla.
-This will be very much like a paste.
+• Prepare your filling by combining brown sugar, sugar, and cinnamon and then stirring in butter and vanilla.
+This mixture will be very much like a paste.

 • Spread the filling over the rectangle of dough, leaving about ¼" of space as a perimeter around the filling.